If you’ve ever ordered a pizza, you’ve likely wondered, is cheese a pizza topping? or part of the pizza.

 In either case, however, anyone who understands a pizza will know that anything other than the bread base “crust” is considered a topping.

-But let’s look deeper to find why cheese is a topping.
+But let’s look deeper to find out why cheese is a topping.

 So let’s get cheesy!